Chapter One: Investigation of smugglingArticle 120

 In their capacity as judicial officers, authorized customs officers shall have the right to get aboard the vessels in the Customs Zone for inspection or presentation of the cargo Manifest and the other required documents under the provisions herein; when refraining from producing such documents or in the absence of such documents and when contraband or prohibited goods are suspected to be concealed, Customs officers may take all necessary measures to seize such goods and shall lead the vessel to the nearest Customs Administration.

-The Department may take the appropriate actions for investigating and detecting smuggling inside and outside the Customs Administration according to the rules laid down by the Authority.
+The Department may take the appropriate actions for investigating and detecting smuggling inside and outside the Customs Administration according to the rules laid down by the Chairman.

 Investigation of smuggling, seizure of goods and proving customs offences may be conducted on all goods within the territories of the State in the following areas: